MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 Here's how to configure the cluster quorum to use a file share witness on a non-domain joined device.
 A non-domain joined file share witness can only be configured from PowerShell using the
 [Set-ClusterQuorum](/powershell/module/failoverclusters/set-clusterquorum) command.

 1. Sign in to a computer that has the Failover Cluster Management Tools installed from the Remote Server Administration Tools or on a server where you installed the Failover Clustering feature.

-Run PowerShell.
+1. Open a PowerShell prompt.

-1. Run the following command to configure the cluster quorum to use a file share witness, you're prompted to enter the local credential for the file share witness.
+1. Run the following command to configure the cluster quorum to use a file share witness.
+You're prompted to enter the local credential for the file share witness.
 Replace `<ClusterName>` with the name of your cluster and `\\FileShareWitnessServer\WitnessShare` with the path to the file share witness.

     ```powershell
     Set-ClusterQuorum -Cluster <ClusterName> -FileShareWitness \\FileShareWitnessServer\WitnessShare -Credential (Get-Credential)
     ```

-1. To verify the cluster quorum settings, run the following command:
+1. To verify the cluster quorum settings, run the following command.

     ```powershell
     Get-ClusterQuorum -Cluster <ClusterName> | Format-List *
     ```

+> [!NOTE]
+> After you configure the cluster quorum, we recommend that you run the **Validate Quorum Configuration** test to verify the updated quorum settings.
+To run the test, use the `Test-Cluster` PowerShell command.